 Organizations: Asian American Congress

-Labor: Heat & Frost Insulators Local 12, Lieutenants Benevolent Association, New York State Court Clerks Association, New York State Supreme Court Officers Association, MTA Police Benevolent Association
+Labor: Heat & Frost Insulators Local 12, Lieutenants Benevolent Association, New York City Fire Marshals Benevolent Association, New York State Court Clerks Association, New York State Supreme Court Officers Association, MTA Police Benevolent Association, Sheet Metal Workers Local 28,

 Public figures: Assemblywoman Latrice Walker, former Assemblyman Luis Diaz